 According to Business of Apps, gaming apps remain the primary source of revenue generation for both iOS and Android.
 More precisely, gaming apps make up for 67% of all mobile app revenue, accounting for $89.6 billion in 2021.

 From an attacker's point of view, this is a greenfield of fraud opportunities waiting to be harvested.
-Techniques used for exploiting the mobile gaming system range from seemingly harmless cheat codes to complex reverse-engineering attacks – disturbing the entire mobile gaming security infrastructure.
+Techniques used for exploiting the mobile gaming system range from harmless cheat codes to complex reverse-engineering attacks – disturbing the entire mobile gaming security infrastructure.

 Reasons behind a hacker attack on mobile games vary.
 Depending on whether their end goal is personal in-game gain or more concrete financial profits, hackers are progressively developing new attack techniques and showcasing the latest security challenges - daily.
 Account takeover attacks, bypassing in-app payment and ads, ransomware attacks, and reverse engineering are just a handful of threat examples making the mobile gaming industry a vulnerable target.